spxbhuhb/adaptive/core/core-core/doc/guides/wireformat/protobuf/protobuf implementation details.md

 When decoding, the decoder first checks if there is a record with the increased number, if so returns with `null`.
 Otherwise, checks the record with the original field number (and throws an exception if not found).

-## Standalone Values
+## Standalone values

-Standalone values (function return values and items of collections) are encoded with field number `1` or field number `20001` in case of nullable values.
+Standalone values (function returns and items of collections) are encoded with field number `1` or field number `20001` in case of nullable values.

 ## Collections